Jared-Sprague/linode-near-location/README.md

 # linode-near-location
 A simple javascript funtion that returns the nearest Linode location based on the clients timezone

-For example a client in Raleigh, North Carolina:
+For example a client in New York:
 ```
 var location = linodeNearLocation();
 console.log("Nearest linode location: ", location);